LTI 1.3 Single Sign On (SSO) from WordPress

 Required WordPress plugins

-Setting up LTI 1.3 SSO in WordPress and OpenLearning
+Configure LTI 1.3 SSO connection in Wordpress

-Once the plugins are installed, please follow the steps below to configure LTI 1.3 SSO in WordPress and OpenLearning.
+Once the plugins are installed, please follow the steps below to configure LTI 1.3 SSO in WordPress

 Step 1